-A trial of brivanib for advanced cancer that cannot be treated in any other way (CA182026)
+A trial of brivanib for solid tumours that have spread (CA182026)

 Cancer type: